 "That's a little strange, but I hope I get a real goal soon," Pyorala quipped after the game.

 November 7 Flyers Trades

 1988 -- Philadelphia shipped defenseman J.J.
-Daigneault, who scored one of the most memorable goals in Flyers' history to win Game 6 of the 1987 Stanley Cup Final with the Edmonton Oilers, to the Montreal Canadiens for minor-league defender Scott Sandelin.
+Daigneault -- who scored one of the most memorable goals in Flyers' history to win Game 6 of the 1987 Stanley Cup Final against the Edmonton Oilers -- to the Montreal Canadiens for minor-league defender Scott Sandelin.